frontandrews/invoice-rocket/README.md

 ### Pitfalls

-- Encountered issues such as Hydration Errors, differences between server and client results with Next 13's new application directory feature, which need to be looked into further.
+- I decided to use the new `next 13` application directory feature, but I faced more errors than I expected, which motivated me to keep learning more about these features, the projects I worked on with Next didn't use this feature yet.